Center for Podiatric Medicine

 Stress fractures can lead to chronic foot and ankle pain that becomes more and more intense each time you work out.
 At the Center for Podiatric Medicine, you can get comprehensive stress fracture treatment and get back to 100% as quickly as possible.
-Book your stress fracture evaluation at any of the practice’s four Illinois offices in the River North neighborhood of Chicago, Lombard, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
+Book your stress fracture evaluation at any of the practice’s three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 You can call the practice or book your appointment online.

 Stress fractures are tiny bone breaks that develop gradually over time due to stress and pressure on your bones.
 These injuries are one of the top overuse issues that athletes, runners, and dancers face.
 You can develop a stress fracture if you: